 The cornerstone of today’s challenges, microtargeting offers the possibility of targeting precisely specific audiences, young people for example, and through accurate monitoring to adjust influencing strategies in real-time.
 Finally, social networks can create a privileged relationship in both directions between the concerned actor and his audience.
 Thus, what was traditionally a one-way discourse is metamorphosed, and institutions and governments are more than ever incarnated, even if often virtually.
 But if social media are an integral part of digital diplomacy, it is not limited to them.
 Digital tools have roles to play everywhere, in negotiations, political processes and crisis management, all of which are related to diplomatic activities.
 They can be particularly useful in the field of information collection and processing, as well as for consular activities.
 Digital diplomacy extends to embassy consulting, GDPR guidelines, strategy planning, data analysis, content creation, digital privacy, diplomatic events… In our interconnected world, States cannot be left behind.

 The scope of opportunities and opportunities is unlimited to always involve and interact with target audiences.
 Through digital technology, public diplomacy and its messages are becoming more accessible and attractive.
 In this way, abstract concepts are simplified, attention is more easily captured and a wider audience is reached.
 Thus, digital is the territory to conquer for governments and institutions of the twenty-first century and digital diplomacy holds opportunities to seize.
-Yet, in a connected space where bad buzz is easier to create than positive viral campaigns, in order to make the most of their digital presence, governments and institutions must adopt a strong and well-crafted digital strategy.
+Yet, in a connected space where the bad buzz is easier to create than positive viral campaigns, in order to make the most of their digital presence, governments and institutions must adopt a strong and well-crafted digital strategy.